Skip to main content

 This feature is currently being tested internally and is not yet available.
 The documentation here describes the planned functionality.
 We'll announce when it's ready for use.

-What OTLP Gives You
+What OTLP gives you

-Beyond basic logging, OpenTelemetry instrumentation provides:
+Beyond stdout logging, OpenTelemetry instrumentation provides:

-• Metrics: Application-specific measurements (request counts, latencies, custom business metrics)
+• Metrics — application-specific measurements (request counts, latencies, custom business metrics).

 Prerequisites